-IDSA comments below reflect our understanding of the contents of the Working Group's draft report based upon the discussion at the Working Group's June 20 meeting.
-We are deeply troubled that we have only 7 business days following that meeting to submit comments in time to inform the Working Group's report.
-We are further concerned that there is no plan to provide an opportunity for the public to review and comment upon the draft report before it is finalized.
+IDSA comments below are based on the draft report released at the July 24, Working Group meeting.
+We are deeply troubled that there was no opportunity to submit comments to the Working Group on this draft for consideration before the final iteration.
+Until the July 24 release of the draft report, the only information made available about the contents were high-level recommendations voted upon by the Working Group.
+These recommendations constitute a small minority of the actual content of the draft report.
 Unfortunately, this is consistent with a pattern of behavior by the Working Group to limit public feedback on its work and, particularly, to stifle the voices of physicians who use sound, evidence-based science to direct care for their patients.
-Previous comment periods have provided extremely limited time to review Working Group materials.
+Previous comment periods have provided only a few days to review and to respond to the Working Group materials.

-Further, several of the Working Group's subcommittees completely excluded volunteers with evidence-based scientific viewpoints, and the makeup of the Working Group itself is skewed in favor of individuals whose perspectives do not align with the overwhelming bulk of scientific evidence regarding the diagnosis and treatment of Lyme disease.
-We do not believe that the Working Group's composition and practices align with congressional intent and we are extremely worried that the biased approach favored by the Working Group may produce a report containing recommendations that, if implemented, would cause significant harm to patients and public health.
+Further, several of the Working Group's subcommittees excluded participants whose viewpoints aligned with scientific evidence and the mainstream medical community, despite many qualified volunteers submitting applications.
+The makeup of the Working Group skewed to individuals with perspectives that do not align with the overwhelming majority of scientific evidence regarding the diagnosis and treatment of Lyme disease.
+We do not believe that the Working Group's composition and practices align with congressional intent and we are extremely concerned that the biased approach favored by the Working Group has produced a report containing irresponsible recommendations that run counter to scientific evidence.
+If implemented, these would cause significant harm to patients and public health.